hajonsoft/hajonsoft-tiger/README.md

 - setup security rules after migration https://firebase.google.com/docs/rules/insecure-rules#database
 - migration customer data and images from sql server to firebase
 - Setup github action to deploy and share the address with customer

+// TODO: //Review the following requirements
+- Document steps required to sign up for a new firebase account
+- Document migration of customer data from sql server to firebase
+- Document migration of customer photos from sql server to firebase
+- Document deployment and storage of the google account/passport for the customer
 ```

 # security rule